SlavaMelanko/cpp20/README.md

 - Does not support strides

-- Can be dynamic-szed and fixed-sized
+- Can be dynamic-sized and fixed-sized

 ```cpp
 constexpr size_t length = 10;